gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2016-06/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

-  - Don't trigger alarms when ELB request latency switches to `INSUFFICIENT_DATA` state, as that indicates no requests are going through the ELB, which might not be an error condition, and if it is, should be caught by the `elb_low_request_count` alarm instead.
+  - Don&apos;t trigger alarms when ELB request latency switches to `INSUFFICIENT_DATA` state, as that indicates no requests are going through the ELB, which might not be an error condition, and if it is, should be caught by the `elb_low_request_count` alarm instead.
 - Only create the `elb_low_request_count` alarm if `var.elb_low_request_count_threshold` is greater than 0.